Mark your calendar for the next meeting

 - Sign up to provide public comment by 5 p.m. the day before the meeting occurs.

-- We urge our members to push for a single payer plan in their public comments.
+- Push for a single payer plan in your public comments.

 - Subscribe to Health Care Authority (HCA) for updates.